Automagic Things

 To wrap this up

-These are only ten things I have learned from the front lines using this medium for the last two years and from working with machine learning on and off for over a decade.
+These are only a few things I have learned from the front lines using this medium for the last two years and from working with machine learning on and off for over a decade.

 Technologies are evolving at a rapid pace, but what doesn’t change is how people understand information.
 Design principles are the fundamental foundation for how to approach something - before it gets built.